The mayor of Denver has actually suggested that the cops not enforce marijuana law next week in Denver during the Democrat convention.

 Speaking of Denver, I got this headline here.

-Getting poor to use toilets a major health condom.
+Getting poor to use toilets, a major health condom.

-Another story about Denver in a convention.
+Another story about Denver and the convention.

-More than one billion people worldwide, including Obama's long-lost half-brother, have no toilet and defecate outside, while some have to be shamed into changing their habits when presented with conveniences, the conference was told.
+More than 1 billion people worldwide, including Obama's long-lost half-brother, have no toilet and defecate outside, while some have to be shamed into changing their habits when presented with conveniences, the conference was told.

 Humanitarian organizations have for decades tried various ways, be it new systems, pumps, subsidies, getting people in developing countries to stop defecating outdoors due to the serious health risks concerned.